underpin-project/dpp/README.md

 semantic-search-spdx-2.3.ttl:2626
 vocabulary-hub-spdx-2.3.ttl:1
 ```
-So how do we find the root package?
-It's described in the sole `SpdxDocument` per software:
+So how do we find the root packages?
+- They are described in the sole `SpdxDocument` per SPDX file:
 ```
 $ grep -c spdx:SpdxDocument *.ttl
 datavault-spdx-2.3.ttl:1